7Block Labs

 X-PAYMENT: eyJ4NDAyVmVyc2lvbiI6MSwic2NoZW1lIjoiZXhhY3QiLCJuZXR3b3JrIjoiYmFzZSIsInBheWxvYWQiOnsiYXV0aG9yaXphdGlvbiI6eyJmcm9tIjoiMHhCdXllciIsInRvIjoiMHhZb3VyTWVyY2hhbnRBZGRyZXNzIiwidmFsdWUiOiIxMDAwMCIsInZhbGlkQWZ0ZXIiOiIwIiwidmFsaWRCZWZvcmUiOiIxNzM1Njg5NjAwIiwibm9uY2UiOiIweEFiY2QifSwic2lnbmF0dXJlIjoiMHhTaWduYXR1cmUifX0=

-The decoded JSON looks like:
+The decoded JSON looks like this:

 {